antimof/UxPlay/README.md

 Either avahi-libdns or mDNSResponder must also be installed to provide the dns_sd library.
 OpenSSL is already installed as a System Library.

+#### Building an installable RPM package
+First-time RPM builders should first install the rpm-build and rpmdevtools packages, then create the rpmbuild tree with "`rpmdev-setuptree`".
+Then download and copy uxplay.spec into ``~/rpmbuild/SPECS``.
+In that directory, run "`rpmdev-spectool -g -R  uxplay.spec`" to download the corresponding source file `uxplay-*.tar.gz` into ``~/rpmbuild/SOURCES`` ("rpmdev-spectool" may also be just called "spectool"); then run "```rpmbuild -ba uxplay.spec```" (you will need to install any required dependencies this reports).
+This should create the uxplay RPM package in a subdirectory of `~/rpmbuild/RPMS`.
+(**uxplay.spec** is tested on Fedora 38, Rocky Linux 9.2, openSUSE Leap 15.5, Mageia 9, OpenMandriva, PCLinuxOS;
+it can be easily modified to include dependency lists for other RPM-based distributions.)

 ## Running UxPlay